drussilla/worth-kanban/README.md

 # Assumptions, Design and Architecture

 * Since this is a test assignemnt, I have made a few compromises between development speed, production-readines and features of the app.
+* To reduce project complexity, both Backend and Frontend are written in C#
 * I have decided to implement a simple authentication mechanism (both UI and API) to demonstrate cross-user collaboration.
 Since it was not in the requirements list I didn't want to spend much time on it so I went with a default identity server from the solution template (e.g. Duende IdentityServer).
 * This application follows standard 3-tier model (DB, Buisness logic, UI), where DB and Business logic is in the Backend, and UI is in the Frontend.
 * Logging is implemented using Microsoft.Logging classes and can be configured in the `appsettings.json`.
 By default the app output to console.
 * Configuration is done via `appsettings.json` file.
 * To simplify development, Backend is also responsible for serving Frontend files (wasm DLLs, index.htm and related js and css files), but they can be easily decoupled and shipped as a separate apps.
+* Any frontend app can be used with provided Backend since they are loosely coupled.

 ## Backend